-After the Client Profile is determined the request parameters are sorted and grouped into the respective query terms.
+After the profiles are determined the request parameters are sorted and grouped into the respective query terms.
 By means of the JAXB (Java XML being thing) API they are then transferred into XML.
 This is based on the XML schema shown below.